Custom Online Financial Literacy, Job Readiness and Entrepreneurship Workshop made specifically for your college athletes, along with:

 It has become more important than ever to provide tools to help student-athletes maintain compliance and learn money management skills.
 The CEO Program provides athletes with workshops, financial tools, and modules to help athletes discover how to manage time and money.

 NIL stands for name, image, likeness.
 For years, the NCAA has used the name, image and likeness of college athletes to promote NCAA athletic programs and drive revenue.
 The NCAA’s interim NIL policy allows student-athletes to receive compensation for the use of their NIL.
+Check out how Florida is mandating college athletes take financial literacy, entrepreneurship and life skills' workshops related to NIL.

 Name, image and likeness (or NIL) are the three elements that make up “right of publicity”, a legal concept used to prevent or allow the use of an individual to promote a product or service.
 For example, if an athlete’s photograph is taken while wearing an athletic brand, and that brand uses the photo to promote their products without the athlete’s consent, that athlete could claim the brand is in violation of the right of publicity.